3.11a Co-Majors and MinorsApply Now

 Students wishing to minor in Biotechnology, Plant Physiology, Statistics, and Water Resources, must obtain the approval from the respective DGP.

-- Doctoral Students: For doctoral students, this approval must be obtained from the minor field’s DGP and then indicated on the Plan of Graduate Work submitted after the completion of 12 graduate hours at NC State.
+- Doctoral Students: For doctoral students, this approval must be obtained from the minor field’s DGP and then indicated on the Plan of Graduate Work.
+A minimum of 12 graduate hours at NC State is required for a Doctoral Minor.